kwaklab-cornell/simGRO/README.md

 ## Exercise 1
-Pol II do not need to saturate at the pause site to be rate-limiting the productive elongation.
+Pol II far less saturated at the pause site can still be rate-limiting the productive elongation.

 ## Exercise 2
 Dynamic modeling of Pol II elongation wave (Jonkers et al, eLife, 2014).